-The London Street Generating Station is located on the Otonabee River within the City of Peterborough, at the east end of London Street.
-The land use in the area is a mixture of urban residential, recreational, and industrial.
+The Water Street Pumphouse facility is located on the Otonabee River within the City of Peterborough, at the site of Peterborough Water Treatment Plant at 1230 Water Street North.
+Landuse in the area is primarily urban residential.

 The Otonabee River is located in the Great Lakes St. Lawrence Lowland bedrock unit.
 This consists of sedimentary rocks, primarily limestone and shale.
 Limestone bedrock is largely covered by a veneer of glacial deposits with some outcrops.
 Surficial geology is characterized by drumlinized till, this reach of the Otonabee River is within the Otonabee glacially spillway; which has coarse gravels.